-Tranisha Arzah is a queer Black feminist, activist, and HIV advocate who was born HIV-positive and lost her mother and brother to AIDS complications.
+Tranisha Arzah is a queer Black feminist and activist who was born HIV-positive and dealt with much loss and advrsity in her youth.
 Now 28, Arzah is studying community health and education, with an emphasis on social justice, at Seattle Central College.
-For the past five years, she’s worked for BABES Network, a support program for women living with HIV created by the Seattle YWCA, and is a board member of Positive Women’s Network-USA.
+For the past five years, she’s worked for BABES Network, a support program for women living with HIV, and is a board member of Positive Women’s Network-USA.
 Arzah also recently received the Pedro Zamora Young Leaders Scholarship, awarded by the National AIDS Memorial.

 “As someone who has been living with HIV since birth,” she says, “it’s been what has propelled me to educate and organize spaces in which we can talk about what it means to live with HIV — and how HIV impacts everyone.
 I am always willing to speak about the intersectional issues impacting HIV, especially from the viewpoint of someone who is a long-term survivor and someone who was a young person living with this manageable chronic condition.”

 She adds, “I feel very honored to be recognized in this capacity.
 I’ve never been called a champion before!
 I don’t always feel like one, honestly, because even champions of something are just like anyone else….
 As someone who holds intersectional marginalized identities, I saw no other way to help myself then to help others like myself and educate folks who hold more privilege, who may not comprehend or see the various difficulties communities often go through.” —DG